horselock/claude-code-proxy/README.md

 Most likely thing to go wrong is not being able to find the credentials, either due to permissions or location.
 - Ensure you installed node in wsl with nvm, if not, just redo it.
 - Make sure your wsl default is Ubuntu (the default distro that comes with wsl)
-- If all else fails, go to wsl, `cat ~/.claude/.credentials.json`, copy out the access token, and put it in the authentication header.
+- If all else fails, go to wsl, `cat ~/.claude/.credentials.json`, copy out the access token (send a message in Claude Code first to make sure it's not expired), and put it in the authentication header.
+In ST this is the Proxy "password".
+  - If that's one too steps, you can go to util folder, enter wsl in the address bar, and run `claude-bearer.js` - that'll make sure it's not expired, and you'll get the token delivered to you.
+You don't have to copy "Bearer"

 ## What This Does
 - Adds headers (Authorization plus a couple specified in config.txt) to trick the endpoint into thinking the request is coming from a real Claude Code application.